-****NOTE: As of February 1, 2013, this page will NOT be updated.
-Instead, we will be doing weekly AcaVids posts, which you can find by clicking on “AcaVids” under “Categories” on the right-hand side of the page.
+This is an archive of AcaVids segments compiled prior to February, 2013.
+All such posts after that date can be located by clicking on “AcaVids” under “Categories” on the right-hand side of the page.
 This will allow the pages to load faster, and allow each of our new contributors to offer their own AcaVids perspectives.
-We hope you enjoy the change in format!****

 One of the biggest changes to the a cappella world over the past few years is not just the introduction and spread of Twitter (though its Tweeting denizens have helped this blog get far greater exposure than I ever anticipated!), but the monumental growth of YouTube.
 Whereas just five years ago you could go your whole life without seeing a particular a cappella group perform, you can now typically pull up authorized or unauthorized videos of that group in a matter of seconds.
 Moreover, some artists, such as Peter Hollens, have taken to producing some fun and surprisingly high-quality music videos to accompany their new tracks available for purchase.